timescale/docs.timescale.com-content/installation-apt-ubuntu.md

 shared_preload_libraries = 'timescaledb'
 ```

->ttt The usual location of `postgres.conf`
+>:TIP: The usual location of `postgres.conf`
 is `/etc/postgresql/9.6/main/postgresql.conf` for 9.6 and
 `/etc/postgresql/10/main/postgresql.conf` for 10, but this may vary
 depending on your setup.

->ttt If you have other libraries you are preloading, they should be comma separated.
+>:TIP: If you have other libraries you are preloading, they should be comma separated.

 To get started you'll now need to restart PostgreSQL and add
 a `postgres` superuser (used in the rest of the docs):